Measurement of the nuclear modification factor for muons from charm and bottom hadrons in Pb+Pb collisions at 5.02 TeV with the ATLAS detector: Signal extraction

 \section{Signal extraction}

 As detailed in previous ATLAS publications~\cite{STDM-2011-07,HION-2015-06,HION-2018-23,HION-2019-11}, the background contributions in the selected muon samples (labelled `bkg' in Figures~\ref{fig:fit_rho} and~\ref{fig:fit_dca}) have three components.
 The first one is called the `prompt-muon background' and includes contributions from decays of non-open--heavy-flavour particles such as direct quarkonia, low-mass resonances, $\tau$-leptons, and massive electroweak $W/Z$ bosons.
 The second component is the `hadronic background' resulting from $\pi$ and $K$ decaying into muons in the volume of the ID or punching through the calorimeter.
 The last component is from random combinations of uncorrelated track segments from the ID and MS, called the `fake-muon background'.
-The prompt-muon background is estimated in simulations, while the hadronic and fake-muon backgrounds are subtracted from the signal muons by fitting the muon momentum imbalance, $\rho = \rhodef$, where $p^\mathrm{ID}$ is the muon momentum measured in the ID, and $p^\mathrm{MS}$ is that measured in the MS corrected for the energy loss inside the calorimeter.
+The prompt-muon background, expected to be small compared to signal muons, is estimated in simulations.
+These simulations are scaled to match existing measurements of different background sources under consistent fiducial selections.
+The main prompt-muon background for muons with $20 < \pT < 30~\GeV$ is from $W$ decays, and is approximately 3\% in \pp collisions at 10\% (5\%) in 0-10\% (40-60\%) \PbPb collisions based on previous ATLAS measurements~\cite{HION-2018-02, HION-2018-25}.
+Hadronic and fake-muon backgrounds are subtracted from the signal muons by fitting the muon momentum imbalance, $\rho = \rhodef$, where $p^\mathrm{ID}$ is the muon momentum measured in the ID, and $p^\mathrm{MS}$ is that measured in the MS corrected for the energy loss inside the calorimeter.
 The $\rho$ distribution shapes of hadronic and fake-muon backgrounds are extracted from simulations while their yields are determined from the fit procedure.

 The prompt-muon background contribution in \pp events is estimated from \PYTHIA[8] simulations of prompt \Jpsi, \psip, and \Ups{n} production based on a non-relativistic QCD colour-octet model~\cite{NRQCD:1995}, and from $W$ and $Z$ production simulated with the \POWHEGBOX[v2] generator~\cite{Alioli:2010xd} interfaced to the \PYTHIA[8] parton shower model.
 The CT10 PDF set~\cite{Lai:2010vv} was used in the matrix element, while the CTEQ6L1 PDF set~\cite{Pumplin:2002vw} was used for the modelling of non-perturbative effects in the initial-state parton shower.
 The simulated prompt-muon background processes are all scaled by process-dependent single scaling factors to match previous ATLAS measurements in \pp collisions at $\sqrt{s} = 5.02~\TeV$~\cite{HION-2014-05, HION-2018-02}.
 Other contributions from low-mass resonances and $\tau$-leptons in the measured muon \pt range are found to be less than $1\%$~\cite{STDM-2011-07, HION-2018-23} and are neglected in this analysis.
 In \PbPb collisions, the estimated prompt-muon background rates take into account nuclear modifications measured in Refs.~\cite{HION-2016-07,CMS-HIN-16-023,HION-2018-25, HION-2018-10}.